Sophie Harding: Club career

 Harding was signed by A-League Women club Newcastle Jets ahead of the 2020–21 season.
 She played 11 of the Jets 12 matches and was noted for her pace.
 The young forward scored her first goal for Newcastle in a 5–1 win over Wellington Phoenix on Matchday 2 of the 2021–22 season, after re-signing for the season.
 In September 2022, the club announced she had departed, and two months later she signed a two-year contract with Western Sydney Wanderers.

+In July 2025, Harding moved to American USL Super League club Fort Lauderdale United.

+International career

+As an Australian citizen born in England with Irish grandparents, Harding is eligible to represent Australia, England and the Republic of Ireland.

+In February 2024, Harding received her first international call up to the Australian national team for the 2024 AFC Women's Olympic Qualifying Tournament third round against Uzbekistan.